The Black Beauty Business

 Maybe she’s born with it, maybe it’s melanin

 One of the questions I ask in this episode is are black brands are dying in the U.K (and Europe)?
 As despite the growth of opportunity, the ability to meet the needs of black women still feels futile, especially when delivered by black cosmetic brands.
 I also ask how true is it that 'black Don’t Crack'? and how does our acceptances of this notion affect our attitudes to skincare and sun damage prevention?
 Lastly, I had to address the rise and plummet of the Afro Hair and Beauty Show, better described as ‘the show we love to hate’ and which, honestly, is seen as an embarrassment to black beauty and the industry as a whole, but still remains the largest and most widely attended Afro trade show in Europe.

 On this episode is the Beauty Bunch, a formation of bloggers, PR experts, brand specialists, market researchers and beauty brand owners.
 We have a Whatsapp group and often come together on a Sunday at 8pm on Twitter to talk about beauty under the hashtag #BBT (an abbreviation of Brown Beauty Talk).
 You can read more about us below.

 Guests on this episode…

 Agnes Cazin, Co-Host, Creative Director @hait73agency

-My co-host for this episode is Agnes Cazin, a powerhouse in the beauty and fashion industry and creative director and producer at her self-owned agency Haiti73.
+Agnes Cazin, a consultant in the beauty and fashion industry and creative director and producer at her self-owned agency Haiti73.
 As I type this, Agnes is consulting at the Natural Hair Academy and just finished a production with Melariche at the Afro Hair and Beauty Show.
 She has a wealth of experience matching beauty brands with bloggers.
-Agnes is plugged into the beauty industry and the movers and shakers within it.

 Jo Gay, Patent Purple Life @patentpurplelife